tendermint/tendermint/docs/abci-spec.md

     The application should maintain a separate state to support CheckTx.
-    This state can be reset to the latest committed state during `Commit`, where Tendermint ensures the mempool is locked and not sending new `CheckTx`.
-After `Commit`, the mempool will rerun CheckTx on all remaining transactions, throwing out any that are no longer valid.
+    This state can be reset to the latest committed state during `Commit`.
+Before calling Commit, Tendermint will lock and flush the mempool, ensuring that all existing CheckTx are responded to and no new ones can begin.
+After `Commit`, the mempool will rerun CheckTx for all remaining transactions, throwing out any that are no longer valid.
+    Then the mempool will unlock and start sending CheckTx again.

     Keys and values in Tags must be UTF-8 encoded strings (e.g.
     "account.owner": "Bob", "balance": "100.0", "date": "2018-01-02")